Ultimate Guide to Choosing a Wildlife Camera

-- Is the camera set to record video or capture still images?
+- Is it set to record 1080P video or only capture still images?

-- Is the camera recording a lot at night time when the more power hungry infrared is being used?
+- Is it recording in daylight or at night time when more power hungry components are being used for night vision?

 - If recording video, what video length have you set for each clip?

-- Is the camera working in very low temperatures? (will use up more battery power in extreme temperatures)
+- Is the device working in very low temperatures? (will use up more battery power in extreme temperatures)